isomerpages/enterprisesg-switch/_switch-2025/SLINGSHOT/2026 Edition.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SLINGSHOT/SLINGSHOT 2026/EDM_banner_580x210px_wo_CTA.jpg">
 </div>
-<h4><strong>Be part of a milestone moment as SLINGSHOT marks its 10th Anniversary — our biggest edition yet.</strong></h4>
+<h2><strong>SLINGSHOT marks its 10th Anniversary </strong></h2>
-<p>A decade of innovation excellence has transformed SLINGSHOT into the cornerstone
+<p>Be a part of this milestone moment with our biggest edition to date.
+A
-of Singapore’s startup ecosystem.
+decade of innovation excellence has transformed SLINGSHOT into the cornerstone of Singapore’s startup ecosystem.
 Since its inception in 2017, this flagship programme has connected visionary entrepreneurs with investors, networks and ecosystem partners and opportunities needed for them to scale their